2018 – year of YOPEY Befriender!

 The sixth-formers from Chelmer Valley High were recruited by the charity YOPEY and trained at Madelayne Court care home.
 Both the school and care home are in School Lane, Chelmsford.

-Now that they have passed checks by the Government’s Disclosure and Barring Service, the young people have started to walk from their school to visit the home’s 100-plus residents, some of whom very rarely
+Now that they have passed checks by the Government’s Disclosure and Barring Service, the young people have started to walk from their school to visit the home’s

 Relatives of people with dementia praise YOPEY Befrienders...